datenlord/datenlord/README.md

 ### Continuous Integration (CI)

-The CI of DatenLord leverages GitHut Action.
+The CI of DatenLord leverages GitHub Action.
 There are two CI flows for DatenLord, [One](.github/workflows/ci.yml) is for Rust cargo test, clippy lints, and standard filesystem E2E checks; [The other](.github/workflows/cron.yml) is for CSI related tests, such as CSI sanity test and CSI E2E test.

 The CSI E2E test setup is a bit complex, its action script [cron.yml](.github/workflows/cron.yml) is quite long, so let's explain it in detail:
 * First, it sets up a test K8S cluster with one master node and three slave nodes, using Kubernetes in Docker (KinD);